Austonmoos/Language-Suggester-/README.md

 * Git
 * GitHub pages

-# Description
+# When answering the questions it will display your answers on the right programing language for you.
+Answer all 5 questions to figure out which one is best for you.

 # Setup/Installation Requirements

-1.Make a directory on your disk where you would like to clone the repo.
+1.Make a directory on your desktop where you would like to clone the repo.

 2.Copy the repo link: https://github.com/Austonmoos/Language-Suggester-